torikushiii/DiscordTwitterBot/README.md

 - Fetching quoted tweets

 # Permissions
-Required permissions for user to use the bot:
+User needs at least one of the following roles to use the bot:
 - User
     - Administrator
     - Manage Server